puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 Enable this policy to send reporting of usage and crash-related data to Microsoft.
 Disable this policy to not send the data to Microsoft.
 In both cases, users can't change or override the setting.

-On Windows 10, Beta and Stable channels, this policy controls usage and crash related data.
+On Windows 10, Beta and Stable channels, this policy controls usage data.
+Crash-related data is determined by the Windows diagnostic data setting.
 If this policy is not configured, Microsoft Edge will default to the Windows diagnostic data setting.

 On Windows 10, Canary and Dev channels, this policy controls usage and crash related data.
 If this policy is not configured, Microsoft Edge will default to the user's preference.

 On Windows 7, 8, and Mac this policy controls usage and crash related data.
 If this policy is not configured, Microsoft Edge will default to the user's preference.

+This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain or Windows 10 Pro or Enterprise instances enrolled for device management.

   #### Supported features:
   - Can be mandatory: Yes